jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 * The only input to the **run_analysis.R** script is the UCI HAR data set which must be in the working directory.
 The script requires no parameters.
 * The output from the script is the tidy data set.
 * Although all of tasks required for this analysis are fully scripted in R and no manual steps are required (and thus the script itself *is* the instruction list), here is what the script does:
     * Recombine the UCI data set in memory
         * Load the subject_*.txt, y_.txt, X_*.txt files.
     	* Column bind these three sets together.
     	* Name the columes using the values loaded from from features.txt.
     	* Factor the activities column and name the factors using values loaded from activity_labels.txt
     	* Repeat these steps for both the train and test data sets.
     	* Row bind the two data sets.
     	* We now have the original data set loaded.
     * Tidy up the column names
     	* Replace prefixes 't' and 'f' with 'time' and 'frequency' respectively.
     	* Remove illegal characters and hyphens.
         * Remove duplicate phrases in variable names. eg. 'BodyBody' becomes 'Body'
         * Converted names to lower case
     	* Prefix the column name with 'mean' (See the codebook's 'Summarizing the data' section for justification)
     * Remove some columns
     	* Remove all columns where the original name did not contain -std or -mean including those containing "meanFreq" and those beginning with "angle."
     	* Except we also retained the subject and activity columns.
     	* See codebook for justifications.
     * Summarize the data
     	* Group by subject and activity and calculate the mean for each metric.
     * Output
-	* Output the data.frame to disk.
+    	* Output the data.frame to disk
     * Note
         * The script also sets the working directory and downloads the original data set if it is not already present.

 ### Reading the data
 Read the tidy data set in R with the following command.
 First ensure the working directory contains the tidyDataSet.txt file.
 (On Windows, you may need to adjust the path slightly.)